-Besides staying active, a balanced diet with wholesome, healthy food is key to ageing well.
+Besides staying active, a balanced diet with wholesome, healthy food is key to healthy ageing.
 Here are some tips that you can share with your grandparents — or even parents — so they can get their optimum nutrition to stay healthier for longer.

-Tip: Encourage Ah Gong and Ah Ma to eat more dishes that are nutrient rich.
+Tip: Encourage Ah Gong and Ah Ma to eat nutrient-rich foods.

-At your lunch date with Grandma, be sure to order a meat, fish or tofu dish as they’re rich in protein, which helps to build and repair the body.
-Including sufficient protein in the diet can help maintain physical function and reduce muscle loss.
-Other protein-rich foods are milk, beans and eggs.
+At your lunch date with Grandma, be sure to order a meat, fish or tofu dish as they’re rich in protein.
+Protein foods help to build and repair the body.
+Incorporating sufficient protein in the diet can help maintain physical function and reduce muscle loss.
+Other protein-rich foods are milk, beans, and eggs.

 Try this: Prepare/order a fresh fruit platter for Grandpa and Grandma as a healthy snack.

 Excessive salt intake can lead to high blood pressure, increasing the risk of stroke, heart and kidney disease.
+Healthy food for elderly parents at home does not need to be bland.
 Encourage your grandparents to add a zing to their cooking by adding flavourful spices such as cinnamon, five-spice powder, pepper or fragrant herbs such as parsley and spring onions or even lemon juice.

 Try this: If Grandma loves gardening, challenge her to grow some rosemary, basil, chives, or even curry leaves for more delicious and healthier home-cooked food.

-It can be hard for grandparents to change their dietary habits overnight.
-Like us, they’ll have their cravings for char kway teow or sweetened coffee and tea.
+It can be hard for our grandparents to change their dietary habits overnight.
+Like us, they’ll have cravings for char kway teow or sweetened coffee and tea.

 Introduce small changes to improve the quality of their diet.
-For example, getting Grandpa to switch to wholemeal bread, instead of white bread.
+For example, get Grandpa to switch to wholemeal bread, instead of white bread.

-If the elderly person refuses to change the quality of his food (e.g. by reducing fat, salt or sugar), you can help by reducing the quantity and frequency of the less healthier dishes.
-For example, you could buy a smaller packet of rojak for Grandma or get them to eat less by sharing with the family at meal times.
-You may even use your beloved grandchildren charm to encourage them to try other (healthier) dishes.
+If the elderly person refuses to change the quality of his food (e.g. by reducing fat, salt or sugar), you can help by reducing the portion size and frequency of the less healthy dishes.
+For example, you could buy a smaller packet of rojak for Grandma or get them to eat less by sharing with the family at mealtimes.
+You may even use your beloved grandchildren's charm to encourage them to try healthy foods.